chef/chef-web-docs/chef_master/source/server_security.rst

       # nonlocal connections
       hostssl    all             all            192.168.33.100/32        md5

 #.
 Restart PostgreSQL.
-This can typically be done with the following command on the PostgreSQL machine (substitute the appropriate path):
+This can typically be done with the following command on the PostgreSQL machine:

    .. code-block:: bash